AI-first underwriting. For the cyber line that finally needs it.

 External scanning tells you what an attacker sees.
-Draxis tells you what the policyholder’s controls are actually doing — continuously, not at renewal.
+Draxis is an AI-first platform that reads what each policyholder’s controls are doing, continuously and not at renewal, and projects the patterns up across your whole book.

 Renewal questionnaires reflect intent, not reality.
 External scan scores reflect what is visible to the internet, not what is happening inside the control environment.